Towards a Privacy-Conscious Internet

-Towards a privacy-conscious internet, Blueground's $180m Series C, six more funding rounds, exit to Automattic, jobs, surviving a cyber attack, European EdTech, and more
+Building a next-gen privacy concierge with Malloc, Blueground's $180m Series C, six funding rounds, exit to Automattic, jobs, surviving a cyber attack, European EdTech, and more

-👋 Happy Friday!
+Happy Friday!
 Welcome to Hunting Greek Unicorns #38.
-I’m a startup guy based in Greece, and every two weeks I share news, jobs, and more from the Greek startup scene, and not only.
+I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 Towards a privacy-conscious internet